 When it comes to meeting people’s needs, you must start with yourself.
 You must dedicate time every day to meet your needs.
 I recommend scheduling a 2-hour block of time where you can work on yourself.

 For example, if you need better relationships, you must make this a priority.
-You may read books, talk to a therapist, and model good relationships.
-(I did all three.)
-You may begin to take what you’ve learned and watch TV shows and movies with a critical eye, looking for examples of good and bad behaviors.
+You may read books, talk to a therapist, and model good relationships (I did all three).
+You may begin to take what you’ve learned and watch TV shows and movies with a critical eye.
+They are replete with examples of good and bad behaviors.

 Or maybe you need a new career, better health, or financial stability.
 Or your needs may be wildly different.

 Whatever your needs are, you have to figure out how to meet them.
-Everyone else is preoccupied with meeting their own needs; they have no time to meet yours.
+Everyone else is preoccupied with meeting their own needs.
+They have no time to make your needs their priority.

-Now, when I talk to people about this, they often have some objections:
+Now, when I talk to people about this, they often have objections.

 But Stewie, this is selfish!

-Yes, it is selfish.
-Saying, Yes to yourself means saying, No to others.
-And that’s OK.
-You are important, you matter, and you deserve some focus and attention on what you need.
-It is perfectly reasonable to give yourself two hours a day.
+Yes.
+It is selfish.
+Saying, Yes, to yourself, means saying, No, to others.
+And that’s ok.
+You are important.
+You matter.
+And you deserve some focus and attention on improving your life.

 But Stewie, I don’t have any time to focus on my needs!